NTForked/apic2d/README.md

 IT_FLIP_ZHU_BRIDSON: Yongning Zhu and Robert Bridson's FLIP scheme
 IT_FLIP_JIANG: Chenfanfu Jiang's FLIP scheme
 IT_APIC: affine particle-in-cell (APIC)
-IT_AFLIP_BRACKBILL: Affine version of Brackbill's FLIP
+IT_AFLIP_BRACKBILL: affine version of Brackbill's FLIP
 IT_AFLIP_ZHU_BRIDSON: Affine version of Zhu & Bridson's FLIP
-IT_AFLIP_JIANG: Affine version of Jiang's FLIP
+IT_AFLIP_JIANG: affine version of Jiang's FLIP
 ```

 We also noticed that each of these integrators is a specific case of a more general one, where we have a general integrator for affine FLIP (AFLIP) integration (refer to the `map_g2p_aflip_general` function in the code):